wilkins4/wilkins4/README.md

 - [Lab Notes](https://stephenwilkinson.dev/lab-notes.html) - ongoing notebook for support-style documentation.
 - [Linux Sandbox Notes](https://stephenwilkinson.dev/homelab-infrastructure.html) - working Linux command-line and lab practice notes.
 - [DNS and Connectivity Notes](https://stephenwilkinson.dev/networking-lab.html) - working networking troubleshooting notes.

-## How I Document Work

-I am trying to write technical notes in a repeatable support format: objective, environment, procedure, validation, notes, and next step.
-Some pages are still workbench material; the goal is to show learning process and improve the notes as the labs mature.